vcerovski/binfix/README.md

 <a name="proto-BINFIX"></a>
 ### proto-BINFIX

-Bootstraping is done beginning with proto-BINFIX,
+Bootstrapping is done beginning with proto-BINFIX,

     (defparameter *binfix*
       '((|;|    infix     (progn))